MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Invoke-LapsPolicyProcessing.md

 The `Invoke-LapsPolicyProcessing` cmdlet tells Windows Local Administrator Password Solution (LAPS) to process the currently configured LAPS policy.

-The cmdlet does not return detailed information about the results of the operation.
+The cmdlet doesn't return detailed information about the results of the operation.
 See [Use Windows LAPS event logs](https://go.microsoft.com/fwlink/?linkid=2234103) for more information on querying the resultant event log entries to get specific information on the outcome of the operation.